mooncake199809/DSAP/README.md

 # Installation
 Our project is built upon the official code of LoFTR and trained on the MegaDepth dataset.
 Please follow [LoFTR](https://github.com/zju3dv/LoFTR) to install the environment and MegaDepth dataset.
+Please modify the dataset path in configs/data/megadepth_trainval_840.py when training and testing.

 # Training
 We can run the scripts/reproduce_train/outdoor_ds.sh file to train DSAP.